 99% of companies you initially deal with are Brokerages/Phone rooms.
 They handle customer service answering any questions or concerns you may have.
 Brokers connect you with carriers to pickup your vehicle via an online dispatch board which is only accessible to licensed and insured brokers, carriers, and dealerships.
 They also negotiate with carriers to get the best price to move your vehicle.

-The few large all-in-one broker/carrier operations that do operate a fleet still don't service every location, and rely on independent carriers thus end up brokering deals as well.
+The few large all-in-one broker/carrier operations that do operate a fleet still don't service every location, and rely on independent carriers thus end up brokering shipments as well.
 Furthermore they are the highest priced.

 How Rates are Determined

 The way rates are determined is similar to an auction in a lot of ways.
 Often times the car that gets moved first is "the highest bidder."
 So How Much Does It Cost To Ship A Car?

 Overall, rates vary and fluctuate based on factors such as: